 The goal of the GACD is to tackle the burden of chronic non-communicable diseases (NCDs), by systematically building the evidence base for sound policymaking.
 This requires a global effort, which is why new members who share the GACD’s vision are encouraged to join and participate in funding chronic diseases research.

-GACD member agencies pay annual membership fees to support the activities of the GACD Secretariat.
+GACD associate member agencies pay annual fees to support the activities of the GACD.

-Contact the Secretariat to find out more about GACD membership.
+Contact the GACD to find out more about GACD associate membership.